aancw/leonids/_posts/2018-12-25-sickos-1-1-writeup.md

 - Exploiting Machine with Shellsock
 - Finding Wolfcms Vuln

-As far i know, the above attack vector is resulting reverse shell for connection when success.
+As far I know, the above attack vector is resulting reverse shell for connection when success.
 So we can listen for incoming reverse shell connection with netcat:

 ```bash
 ↳ nc -lvp 4443